intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/bigdl/resnet_finetune/README.md

 Note: conda environment is required to run on Yarn, but not strictly necessary for running on local.

 ## Data Preparation
-For this example we use kaggle [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data) train dataset.
+For this example we use [Dogs vs. Cats](https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip) train dataset.
 Download the data and run the following commands to copy about 222 images of cats and dogs into `samples` folder.